 Turing Review: How Much Do Developers Earn with Turing?

 Talent is universal, but opportunity is not.
 For this reason, Turing aims to democratize career opportunities for exceptional software developers.
 The organization’s intelligent talent cloud provides long-term, remote, Silicon Valley-caliber jobs to engineers across the globe.
-Though this blog post does not aim to reveal actual Turing salaries, it summarizes the developers’ opinions on their overall income levels after joining the organization.
+Though this blog post does not reveal actual Turing salaries, it summarizes the developers’ opinions on their overall income levels after joining the organization.

 Turing is devoted to helping engineers find great jobs with leading firms.
-The organization recently earned a coveted spot on Forbes’ List of America’s Best Startup Employers for two consequtive years i.e., in 2021 and 2022.
+The organization recently earned a coveted spot on Forbes’ List of America’s Best Startup Employers for two consecutive years i.e., in 2021 and 2022.
 In addition, in a recent survey conducted by the company, an astounding 100 percent of the surveyed developers shared that Turing is “much better” (82%) or “better” (18%) than other remote work platforms.

 But let’s head over to the main question.

 While money is not the only factor motivating employees to do their best, it’s certainly a primary consideration.
 A recent study quotes “unsatisfactory salary” as the most significant factor responsible for employees quitting.
 It is evident that even if employees enjoy their work, they have no qualms about moving to a different organization if a competitive salary isn’t part of the picture.
 To get the skinny, we reached out to some of Turing’s developers to learn ‘How much do Turing developers earn?’

 A Turing salary is higher than the market average in most countries